quii/learn-go-with-tests/context.md

 ## Write the test first

 We need to test that we do not write any kind of response on the error case.
-Sadly `httptest.ResponseRecorder` doesn't have a way of figuring this out so we'll have to role our own spy to test for this.
+Sadly `httptest.ResponseRecorder` doesn't have a way of figuring this out so we'll have to roll our own spy to test for this.

 ```go
 type SpyResponseWriter struct {